State College, PA - Centre County Adds 1 New COVID-19 Case -

 Centre County Adds 1 New COVID-19 Case

-The Pennsylvania Department of Health on Tuesday reported one new COVID-19 case in Centre County, bringing the county's total to 373 since the first was reported on March 20.
+Centre County added one new COVID-19 case on Sunday, bringing its total to 392 since the first was reported on March 20.

-The county also had 49 new negative test results.
-A total of 9,787 patients in Centre County have tested negative for the virus.
+The county also had 216 new negative test results, according to the Pennsylvania Department of Health.
+A total of 10,630 patients in Centre County have tested negative for the virus.

-Of the patients who have tested positive to date the age breakdown is as follows:
+Of the patients who have tested positive the age breakdown is as follows:

 - 1% are ages 0-4;